-For the un-redacted analysis, Center for the Future of Arizona entered into a data use agreement with the Arizona Department of Education in order to obtain un-redacted 2023 AASA data by school and LEA for English Language Arts Grade three assessment data which included number tested, percent passing, and percent at each proficiency level.
+For the un-redacted analysis, Center for the Future of Arizona entered into a data use agreement with the Arizona Department of Education in order to obtain un-redacted 2024 AASA data by school and LEA for English Language Arts Grade three assessment data which included number tested, percent passing, and percent at each proficiency level.
 The data were also provided by subgroups of interest including race, limited English Proficiency, income eligibility, foster care, military, homeless, migrant and students with disabilities.
 Students with scores in performance levels 3 and 4 (Proficient and Highly Proficient) were considered to have passed this assessment.
 The number of students passing was calculated from the variables provided (number of students tested and percent of students passing).
 The school level data were analyzed and aggregated to the municipal and county levels by subgroup without suppression rules.

 Data were then suppressed (indicated with "" or "0") if the denominator (number tested) included fewer than 11.
 This analysis of data without suppression on the front end allowed for a more thorough understanding of AASA results in small municipalities.
+Values higher than 98% are represented as 98%, and those lower than 2% are represented as 2%.